 Renaissance Weekend is comprised of hundreds of programs and shared meals in which participants with in-depth knowledge reflect off-the-record on a wide variety of current issues.
 Lively discussion by all participants is encouraged, and the tone is decidedly relaxed.

 Saturday and Sunday afternoon is set aside for recreation and exploring Chicago.
-Sunday lunch is "on-your-own" so you may sample local restaurants and dine with fellow participants and new friends.

 Participants' program assignments are based on information provided on the Participant Profiles page of their online registration, which should be completed as early as possible.
 Please email the Renaissance Weekend team if changes have been made to your Participant Profile after your registration is confirmed and before we distribute the Tentative Program.

 In late-September, the Tentative Program and other materials will be sent to each registered party's lead participant, who is asked to share them with other members of his/her party.

 Registration opens on Friday, October 5 at 4:00 P.M. at the Kimpton Hotel Allegro, where participants pick up their materials and the Final Program, and check in separately with their hotel.
 Proctors and Moderators briefings meet between 4:00 P.M. and 6:00 P.M.
 The first program begins at 6:00 P.M. that evening at the Hotel Allegro.

 Early arrivals are invited to help with Registration and to notify the Renaissance Weekend staff of their availability.

 The program ends by 11:00 A.M. on Monday, October 8.